 Israel’s population is currently growing by two percent a year, mainly as a result of natural growth; immigration is very low.
 The Palestinian population in the West Bank and Gaza is growing by an estimated 2.9 percent a year.
 There are disputes about the size of the Palestinian population in the West Bank and Gaza because it has been alleged that the Palestinian Bureau of Statistics (PBS) does not reduce the total when people leave the West Bank and Gaza to live elsewhere, as many have done.
 At least two Israeli experts have denied that this significantly change estimates of the size of the Palestinian population in those areas.
 The PBS also includes the population of East Jerusalem in its calculation of the Palestinian population.

-For these reasons, the data in Table 3 on the West Bank and Gaza, based on a neutral source: the CIA World Factbook and has been adjusted to avoid double counting.
+For these reasons, the data in the table below on the West Bank and Gaza are based on a neutral source: the CIA World Factbook and has been adjusted to avoid double counting.
 The Arab population of Jerusalem has been removed from the Palestinian total and remains in the Israeli one despite the affiliation that most East Jerusalem Arabs feel towards Palestine.

 Table 3 shows that in the region between the Mediterranean and the River Jordan, the population of Israel fell from 76 percent of the total in 1967 to 67 percent in 2016.
 The Jewish population fell from 63 percent to 50 percent during the same period.